ashuthe1/LocalMind/README.md

 # LocalMind Chat Application

-Secure app that connects with Deepseek:r1 or other Ollama models, featuring real-time updates and memory-like chatgpt with no external dependencies.
+Secure app that connects with Deepseek:r1 or other Ollama models, featuring real-time updates and memory-like ChatGPT with no external dependencies.

 In today's digital landscape, many users are increasingly concerned about the data they share with third-party applications such as OpenAI or DeepSeek.
 LocalMind addresses these concerns by offering an intuitive and sleek user interface similar to leading platforms like ChatGPT, Claude, or Perplexity—while ensuring that **all data is stored locally** in a database provided by the user for persistent reference and privacy.